 Through workshopping and engagement programs with both children and adults, we not only uncover a deeper understanding of place and community uniqueness but also empower community on how to create more playful environments.
 By engaging with community on the topic of playable neighbourhoods we are able to achieve more meaningful and sustainable outcomes.

 At Cities for Play we aim to inspire communities, planners, designers and developers on how to create more playful and child-friendly communities.
 We run a series of forums, events and workshops each year with the aim of engaging with communities and sharing inspiring ideas.
 To stay up to date with events and workshops, follow us on Instagram or Twitter.

 Over the past few years, Cities for Play has undertaken a number of research initiatives which aim to further understanding what makes a neighbourhood playful and child friendly.
 Our research work has enabled us to publish guidelines, articles and publications which share best-practice ideas for playful city design.
 For more information on our research visit Publications.

-A practicing architect and founder of Cities for Play, Natalia specialises in the design of child-oriented environments.
+A practicing architect at Hayball Architects and founder of Cities for Play, Natalia specialises in the design of child-oriented environments.
 She is a passionate advocate for playful cities and spaces, engaging in placemaking and research initiatives around the world.
 In 2019 Natalia was awarded a Churchill Fellowship exploring best practice for designing child-friendly, high density neighbourhoods in Singapore, Hong Kong, Japan, Canada and the UK.
 Her research explores how we can create more playful and child-friendly urban environments.